Democrats Have The Religious Left. Can They Win The Religious Middle?

 Such an approach is endorsed as well by Sen. Chris Coons of Delaware, one of those in the Democratic Party who argues it should work harder to connect with faith voters.

-"I don't think the average voter looks at a score card of where a candidate stands on issue A and issue B and issue C as much as they listen and watch and say, 'Do I like him?
+Coons says: "I don't think the average voter looks at a score card of where a candidate stands on issue A and issue B and issue C as much as they listen and watch and say, 'Do I like him?
 Do I believe her?
 Do I connect with them?
 Would they be a good leader?
-Would I feel safe with that person running our country?"
+Would I feel safe with that person running our country?'"

 The answers to such questions come with the "gut feeling" a voter gets from a candidate, Coons says.